Happy hour: United States

 Massachusetts was the first U.S. state to implement a statewide ban on happy hours in 1984.
 Several other U.S. states also have similar restrictions.
-The reason for each ban varies, but include to prevent drunk driving, to avoid the nuisance to neighbors from loud crowds and public drunkenness, and to discourage unhealthy consumption of a large amount of alcohol in a short time.
+The reasons for each ban vary, but include preventing drunk driving, avoiding the nuisance to neighbors from loud crowds and public drunkenness, and discouraging unhealthy consumption of a large amount of alcohol in a short time.

 In 1984, the U.S. military abolished happy hours at military base clubs.
 In 2011, the Utah State Legislature passed a ban on happy hours.
 In July 2011, Pennsylvania extended the period of allowable time for happy hour from two hours to four hours.
 In June 2012, happy hour became legal in Kansas after a 26-year ban.
 In July 2015, a 25-year happy hour ban was ended in Illinois.

 As of July 2015, happy hour bans existed in Alaska, Hawaii, Indiana, Maine, Massachusetts, North Carolina, Oklahoma, Rhode Island, Utah, and Vermont.
-A bill filed in 2023 in the North Carolina General Assembly would end the state ban on happy hours but the bill is still pending.
+A bill filed in 2023 in the North Carolina General Assembly would end the state ban on happy hours, but the bill is still pending.